 University students are required to pay their tuition and fees based on the below due dates:

 Description of Fees Due Date Seat Reservation Deposit Payable before registration of each semester.
-Payable as per the published dates in the Academic Calendar.
+Tuition and Fees less the Seat Reservation Deposit Payable as per the published dates in the Academic Calendar.

 Late Registration